Bob Crane: Private life and murder

 In June 1978, Crane was living in the Winfield Place Apartments in Scottsdale during a run of Beginner's Luck at the Windmill Dinner Theatre.
 On the afternoon of June 29, his co-star Victoria Ann Berry entered his apartment after he failed to show up for a lunch meeting, and discovered his body.
 Crane had been bludgeoned to death with a weapon that was never identified, though investigators believed it to be a camera tripod.
-An electrical cord had been tied around his neck.
+An electrical cord had been tied around his neck, but he showed no signs of strangulation.

 Crane's funeral was held on July 5, 1978 at St. Paul the Apostle Catholic Church in Westwood, Los Angeles.
 An estimated 200 family members and friends attended, including John Astin, Astin's wife Patty Duke and Carroll O'Connor.
-Pallbearers included Hogan producer Edward Feldman, co-stars Robert Clary and Larry Hovis, and Crane's son Scotty.
-He was interred in Oakwood Memorial Park Cemetery in Chatsworth, California.
+Pallbearers included Hogan producer Edward Feldman, co-stars Robert Clary and Larry Hovis, and Crane's son Robert Crane Jr. He was interred in Oakwood Memorial Park Cemetery in Chatsworth, California.
 Olson later had his remains relocated to Westwood Village Memorial Park in Westwood, and she was buried beside him in 2007 under her stage name of Sigrid Valdis.